 In just one little 9×13 baking dish, look at all that’s happening:

 1) Loads of Veggies! – Well, of course!
 I mean, we’re making zucchini boats here, right?
 So you’ve obviously got a terrific base of veggies right there.
+(Pssssst … and for more zucchini fun, be sure to check out ALL our other Healthy, Easy Zucchini Recipes, too!)

 Plus, there’s a whole can of lycopene-loaded tomatoes stirred into the quinoa.
 (Studies have shown that cooking/processing tomatoes, like in canned tomato products and salsas or sauces, actually amps up the bioavailability and potency of the tomatoes’ lycopene.)